DIY

 WHAT YOU NEED:

 – A canvas!
 From my experience, you should absolutely stitch something that sparks joy to quote Marie Kondo.
 Needlepoint can feel really repetitive, which is meditative if you’re enjoying it and annoying if you’re not so into it.
 Pick a canvas that really makes you happy!
-Here are some of my favorite places to find them.
+If you’re just starting out, Penny Linn has a fantastic selection of beginner-friendly canvases.
+(Here are more of my favorite places to find them.)

 – Fibers!
 If you’re just starting out, it may be helpful to ask the needlepoint store you’re buying from to include their own selections for threads.
 They’ll take the guesswork out of it and it can relieve some of the “stress” of making the right choices, choosing the right amount, etc. If you’re going to buy your own, DEFINITELY go to a store in person.
 I have a knitting store two towns over where they sell thread for needlepoint in addition to yarn.
 I love going in and staring at the wall of threads and picking out the colors!
 Silk & Ivory is a very popular brand and it’s what I stitched with the most when I first got going.
 But now that I’ve been doing it for a while, I actually prefer DMC Perle Cotton.
 I found Silk & Ivory to be a little fuzzy (I’d be covered in lint when I stood up!) and the DMC is tighter/smoother while stitching and when stitched.